 When we teach through modelling behaviour, the learner is in control, whereas teaching by shaping behaviour means the teacher is in control.
 In Western society, shaping has been the dominant mode for a very long time.
 But in other societies, it has not been the norm.
-For instance, Dr. Clare Brant was the first Aboriginal psychiatrist in Canada and a professor of Psychiatry at University of Western Ontario.
-In 1982 he presented Mi’kmaq Ethics & Principles, which included an examination of the differences in teaching between native and non-native cultures.
+For instance, Dr. Clare Brant (PDF) was the first Indigenous psychiatrist in Canada and a professor of Psychiatry at the University of Western Ontario.
+In 1982 he presented Mi’kmaq Ethics & Principles* which included an examination of the differences in teaching between native and non-native cultures.

 Now the Teaching; Shaping Vs. Modelling